info-uaic/IP_2015-2016_Snake/README.md

 The release can be found in Release->Snake.exe.

-I apologise for the source file that is NOT very clean-code since I didn't start working on it with that aspect in mind and I didn't bother fixing that aspect of it afterwards.
+I apologise for the source file that is NOT clean-code since I didn't start working on it with that aspect in mind and I didn't bother fixing that aspect of it afterwards.